ksu-is/dbTxOutput/projectroadmap.md

 ---

-#### 💬 Git & Communication
-- [ ] Make at least **6 meaningful commits per hour while working** in GitHub with clear, specific messages
-  _Assigned to: Trenton McNeil_

-- [ ] Document any blockers, fixes, or important notes below each task
-  _Assigned to: Trenton McNeil_

----

-### 📌 Notes & Emerging Tasks
-_Track new tasks or ideas here:_
-- [ ] Refactor output file name with timestamp for future rotation support
-- [ ] Consider YAML or `.env` file for config paths and DB creds
-- [ ] Add retry wrapper around Oracle query in case of intermittent disconnect

----

-## 📊 Sprint 3: MVP Demo & Presentation (Upcoming)

-**Goal**: Complete and demonstrate a working MVP that ingests Oracle data and writes formatted logs visible in NewRelic.
-Deliver the presentation slide and finish roadmap tracking.

-### ✅ Task List

 #### 🚀 PoC Functionality
-- [ ] Finalize `checkpoint_id` logic
-  _Assigned to: Trenton McNeil_

 - [ ] Confirm that all required JSON fields are present and properly formatted
   _Assigned to: Trenton McNeil_